What is Maxidex ophthalmic?

 Maxidex may also be used for purposes not listed in this medication guide.

-You should not use Maxidex if you have an untreated bacterial or fungal eye infection, or a viral eye infection (including herpes simplex, not herpes zoster).
+You should not use Maxidex if you have an eye infection (including herpes simplex).

 Before taking this medicine

 You should not use Maxidex if you are allergic to it, or if you have an eye infection (including herpes simplex).